-- How many PSC patients do you have?
+- How many PSC patients do you treat?

 - At this time, do you see the need for me to get a second opinion for this rare disease?

 - Is there a support group in my area?
-Check out this list of local and online support groups.
+Check out this support information.

 - If I felt the need for psychological support, can you recommend a psychologist who has experience working with patients who have chronic illness?